Arizona Bills & Gas Prices FAQ

 Simple efforts like being mindful of thermostat settings, installing weather stripping around doors and windows, and replacing air filters can all help keep winter bills down.

-Some homeowners and renters may even qualify to receive assistance with money-saving home improvements to increase the energy efficiency of their home, at no cost.
+Some homeowners and renters may even qualify to receive assistance with money-saving home improvements to increase the energy efficiency of their homes at no cost.

-We encourage all residential customers to take advantage of the energy savings portal through our website, where you can find personalized tips on how to lower your energy use, compare your energy use to similar or comparable homes.
+We encourage all residential customers to take advantage of the energy savings portal on our website.
+Here, you can find personalized tips on how to lower your energy use and compare your energy use to similar or comparable homes.

-For more energy-efficiency tips and information visit swgas.com/tips
+For more energy-efficiency tips and information visit swgas.com/savemoney

 What if I need help paying my bill?